 Ms. Ross is involved in a variety of the firm’s litigation practice areas, focusing in particular on securities fraud, shareholder rights and other complex commercial matters.
 She has two decades of experience as a civil and criminal litigator, and represents the firm’s institutional investor clients as counsel in a number of major pending actions.

 A key member and leader of trial teams that have recovered billions of dollars for investors, Ms. Ross is widely recognized by industry observers for her professional achievements.
-Euromoney/Legal Media Group named BLB&G partner Hannah Ross as one of the top female litigators in the country (one of nine finalists for its “Best in Litigation” category).
-Named a “Future Star” and one of the "Top 250 Women in Litigation" in the nation by Benchmark, she has earned praise as one of a small elite of notable practitioners from Legal 500 US for her achievements, and is one of the "500 Leading Lawyers in America," part of an exclusive list of the top practitioners in the nation as compiled by leading legal journal Lawdragon.
+Euromoney/Legal Media Group named her one of the top female litigators in the country (1 of 9 finalists for its “Best in Litigation” category).
+Named a “Litigation Star” and one of the "Top 250 Women in Litigation" in the nation by Benchmark, she has earned praise as one of a small elite of notable practitioners from Legal 500 US for her achievements, and is one of the "500 Leading Lawyers in America," part of an exclusive list of the top practitioners in the nation as compiled by leading legal journal Lawdragon.

 In addition to her direct litigation responsibilities, she is one of the senior partners at the firm responsible for client development and client relations.
 A significant part of her practice is dedicated to initial case evaluation and counseling the firm’s institutional investor clients on potential claims.